AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 * **API-triggered campaigns** - The cURL code generated after activating an API-triggered campaign has been enhanced.
 It now includes all personalizaton (profile and context) variables used in the message.

-    Moreover, information has been added in the **cURL request** section of API-triggered campaigns that are in "Draft" state, to specify that the sample cURL request is visible only once the campaign has been published and executed.

 **Decision management**

 * **Capping rules** - You can now add **multiple capping rules** for one offer.
 This allows you to increase the level of control over the way offers are sent.